Mein Sehnen, mein Wähnen: Die Tote Stadt (Erich Korngold)

 February 2023

 GRAMMY® Award-winning baritone Daniel Belcher has graced the stages of the world's foremost music capitals.
-His commanding presence and remarkable talent have left an indelible mark on audiences in cities that include Paris, London, New York, Tokyo, Berlin, Amsterdam, Madrid, Toronto, San Francisco and Houston.
-With a vast repertoire encompassing over 80 roles, Belcher's artistry spans from the rich compositions of the Baroque era to contemporary works composed expressly for him.
-His rise to international acclaim occurred in 2004 when he originated the role of Prior Walter in Peter Eötvös' Angels in America at the Théâtre du Châtelet in Paris, prompting London’s The Guardian to declare that he possessed "the kind of powerhouse artistry that signals a star in the making."
-In the 2023-2024 season, Mr. Belcher is set to portray Gabriel von Eisenstein in Die Fledermaus with Pensacola Opera, make a role debut as Benoit/Alcindoro in La bohème at Utah Opera, and return to the Houston Grand Opera as Max Dettweiler in The Sound of Music.
-His previous season included performances as Lawrence in The Wreckers (Smith) at Houston Grand Opera and Frank/Fritz in Die tote Stadt with Opera Colorado.
+With a repertoire encompassing almost 100 roles, Belcher’s rise to international acclaim occurred in 2004 when he originated the role of Prior Walter in Peter Eötvös' Angels in America at the Théâtre du Châtelet in Paris, prompting London’s The Guardian to declare that he possessed "the kind of powerhouse artistry that signals a star in the making."
+In the 2023-2024 season, Mr. Belcher portrayed Gabriel von Eisenstein in Die Fledermaus with Pensacola Opera, made a role debut as Benoit/Alcindoro in La bohème at Utah Opera, and returned to Houston Grand Opera as Max Dettweiler in The Sound of Music.
+In the current season, he portrays Officer Krupke in West Side Story with Houston Grand Opera.

-In recent years, Mr. Belcher appeared as William in The Fall of the House of Usher and Street Singer/Tiger Brown in The Threepenny Opera with Boston Lyric Opera; Sharpless in Madama Butterfly at the Lyric Opera of Kansas City; Fredrik Egerman in A Little Night Music at Madison Opera; Melchior in Amahl and the Night Visitors with On Site Opera; Older Thompson in Glory Denied with Berkshire Opera Festival; Beaumarchais in The Ghosts of Versailles (Corigliano) and Figaro in Il barbiere di Siviglia at Chautauqua Opera; and Gabriel von Eisenstein in Die Fledermaus at Utah Opera.
+In recent years, Mr. Belcher appeared as Lawrence in The Wreckers at Houston Grand Opera and Frank/Fritz in Die tote Stadt with Opera Colorado, William in The Fall of the House of Usher and Street Singer/Tiger Brown in The Threepenny Opera with Boston Lyric Opera; Sharpless in Madama Butterfly at the Lyric Opera of Kansas City; Fredrik Egerman in A Little Night Music at Madison Opera; Melchior in Amahl and the Night Visitors with On Site Opera; Older Thompson in Glory Denied with Berkshire Opera Festival; Beaumarchais in The Ghosts of Versailles and Figaro in Il barbiere di Siviglia at Chautauqua Opera; and Gabriel von Eisenstein in Die Fledermaus at Utah Opera.
 Internationally, he portrayed the Captain of the Guard in Henze’s The Bassarids for his first performances in Madrid with the Orquesta y Coro Nacionales de España.
 His recording of Bill in Bernstein's A Quiet Place with Kent Nagano and the Orchestre Symphonique de Montreal was released on the Decca label in 2018.

-Other past seasons saw Belcher return to Opera Philadelphia as Ping in Turandot, make a role debut as Owen Hart in Dead Man Walking at the Lyric Opera of Kansas City, perform as Brian Castner in The Long Walk at Utah Opera, take on the role of Orfeo in the Resphigi version of Monteverdi's L'Orfeo at Chautauqua Opera, and make house debuts at Michigan Opera Theatre as Father Palmer in Silent Night and at Atlanta Opera as Ping in Turandot.
+Other roles include Ping in Turandot (Opera Philadelphia, Atlanta Opera), Owen Hart in Dead Man Walking (Lyric Opera of Kansas City), Brian Castner in The Long Walk (Utah Opera), Orfeo in the Resphigi version of Monteverdi's L'Orfeo (Chautauqua Opera), and Father Palmer in Silent Night (Michigan Opera Theatre).
 He also had the honor of debuting at Versailles’ Royal Opera House in Lully's Armide following performances of the same work in Toronto with Opera Atelier.

-Belcher's contributions to the world of opera continue to earn him prestigious awards and recognition, including the Le Cercle International des Amis et Mécènes du Châtelet Award (International Circle of Friends and Patrons of Théâtre du Châtelet, CIAM) for his acclaimed performance of Prior Walter in Angels in America.
+Belcher's contributions to the world of opera continue to earn him prestigious awards and recognition, including the Le Cercle International des Amis et Mécènes du Châtelet Award (International Circle of Friends and Patrons of Théâtre du Châtelet, CIAM) which he received for his acclaimed performance of Prior Walter in Angels in America.
 He also received a Robert Jacobson Study Grant from the Richard Tucker Foundation, a Richard F. Gold Career Grant from the Shoshana Foundation for his work with Wolf Trap Opera, the Apprentice Artist Award from the Santa Fe Opera, and the Young Artist Award and Outstanding Studio Artist Award from the Central City Opera.
 Mr. Belcher a proud graduate of the Young Artist program at Houston Grand Opera.
 He is currently on faculty at the University of Houston’s Moores School of Music as a Professor of Voice.